razandakkak/razandakkak/README.md

 - 👋 Hi, I’m @razandakkak
 - 👀 I’m interested in robotics and AI field.
-- 🌱 I graduated with BE in Electrical Engineering, But currently introducing AI models to two companies:)
+- 🌱 I graduated with BE in Electrical Engineering, pursued M2 in IoT and smart systems, and currently introducing AI models to two companies:)
 - 💞️ I’m looking to collaborate on different python scripts and knowledge in robotics field.
 - 📫 How to reach me: via my email: eng.razandakkak@gmail.com